-More info about our plant sizes.
+Click here for more info about our plant & pot sizes.

-One- to three-foot arching stems with double rows of elliptic leaves spring from a thick mat of rhizomes.
-Stems terminate in a large, fragrant, frothy spike of white, April to May.
+One- to three-foot arching stems with double rows of elliptic leaves arise from a thick mat of rhizomes.
+Stems terminate in a large, fragrant, frothy spike of white in early spring.
 Berries ripen to orange-red in autumn.
-(True Solomon's Seal (Polygonatum spp.), has pendulous bell-like flowers hanging beneath its arching stems.)
-Zone 8 is the upper limit for this plant to grow healthfully for those of you in warmer, more humid states to be aware of.
+(True Solomon's Seal (Polygonatum spp.), has pendent bell-like flowers hanging beneath its arching stems.)
+For those of you in warmer, more humid states, be aware that zone 8 (10º F) is the upper limit for this plant to grow healthfully.
 Deer will indeed browse it and birds do enjoy the berries.
 This is a ubiquitous Northwest native that tolerates dry shade in summer.